-Figure 13.
-Average salaries of full-time instructional non-medical staff equated to 9-month contracts, by academic rank: Academic year 2013-14
+Figure 16.
+Average salaries of full-time instructional non-medical staff equated to 9-month contracts, by academic rank: Academic year 2014-15

 NOTE: Average salaries of full-time instructional non-medical staff equated to 9-month contracts was calculated by multiplying the average monthly salary by 9.
 The average monthly salary was calculated by dividing the total salary outlays by the total number of months covered by staff on 9, 10, 11 and 12-month contracts.
-Medians are not reported for comparison groups with less than three values.